viet34tqc/notebook/typescript.md

 ### Object to Union

-The technique below is called mapped type.
-When you call `K in keyof Values`, it will iterate through the union `keyof Value`.
+The technique below is called mapped type. `K in keyof Values` block will iterate through the union `keyof Value`.
 This is similar to distributive condition type.

 ```ts
 interface Values {